-The PBS subsidises aflibercept and ranibizumab for patients with branched retinal vein occlusion (BRVO) or central retinal vein occlusion (CRVO), with macular oedema.
+The PBS subsidises aflibercept and ranibizumab for patients with branched retinal vein occlusion (BRVO) or central retinal vein occlusion (CRVO) with macular oedema.

 Patients must be eligible for the PBS and meet the relevant restriction criteria.

-- post to the PBS Complex Drugs Programs address
+- post to the PBS Complex Drugs Programs

-All applications must include:
+All applications must include the completed:

-- a completed authority prescription form
+- authority prescription form(s)

-- any relevant attachments
+- relevant attachments

 If urgent, you can fax the first authority application to us on 1300 093 177 Monday to Friday during operating hours from 8 am to 5 pm AEST.
 Then the PBS Complex Drugs Programs Team will call you.